 Bt cotton was the first GE crop variety to be grown commercially in sub-Saharan Africa.
 Early adopters were small-scale farmers in the Makhatini Flats in Kwazulu-Natal, South Africa, who have been growing the crop since 1998.
-Cotton planting declined to 8,000 hectares in the 2013/14 production season, from 11,000 hectares in the 2012/13 production season.
-The decline in hectares planted was mainly due to decrease cotton prices, while corn and soybean prices were higher.
+Cotton planting increased to 16,000 hectares in the 2014/15 production season, from 7,500 hectares in the 2013/14 production season.
+The increase in hectares planted was mainly due to positive movement in cotton prices.
 All cotton plantings in South Africa are GE with the stacked variety representing more than 95 percent of total cotton planting.